 includes Lambay boat transfers, accommodation, all meals, regular refreshments, workshops and sessions, materials.

 Join Millie, Sophie and Lottie for a weekend of mind and body nurturing, for just 8 people on the mystery-shrouded isle of Lambay.
 Millie, your host and therapist-in-training, will warmly welcome you into her island home and teach you about the place.
 Sophie Samuel, a trained and certified therapist, is your facilitator and guide, running optional workshops and exercises throughout your stay and guiding you in effective self-care practises.
 Our in-house island chef will provide you with nourishment and refreshments, specialising in seasonal, local produce with a focus on the nutritious, colourful and delicious.

-This retreat is a rare opportunity to travel across the sea and leave behind those powerful forces of planning, organisation and productivity.
-Come to an island where you will encounter something very different.
+This retreat is a rare opportunity to travel across the sea and temporarily leave behind those powerful forces of planning, organisation and productivity.
+Come to an island where you will encounter something very different."

 REGISTRATION & COST